sarachitgaran/Figure1Lab_Internship_scRNA-Seq/README.md

 ### Literature Review

-In order to break down the question into its buildig blocks, first I need to have a somewhat comprehensive literature review regarding the biology and methodolgy of the question we have in mind.
+In order to break down the question into its buildig blocks, first we need to have a somewhat comprehensive literature review of the underlying biology and methodolgy of the question we have in mind.